kennethreitz/resources/Readme.rst

 *RESTful != HTTP.*

 This is a framework for bringing RESTful Resources to your Python applications.
-It can be used in a few different .
+It can be used in a few ways:

-- Add a RESTful interface to your existing codebase.
+- To add a RESTful interface to your existing codebase.
-- Power the backbone of your entire application.
+- To power the backbone of your entire application.

 Features
 --------

-- Simple — makes no assumptions
+- Simple API — makes no assumptions
 - 'hyperlink' support (Resource references)
 - Event/Signaling System
 - Custom Verb Support (HTTP verbs out of the box)